fnalways/terminus-docs/docs/manual/tutorials/organize-content.md

 ![View and manage PDF](/images/manual/tutorials/wise-pdf.png#bordered)

 ::: tip
 You can efficiently categorize and connect related content instantly with tags, or capture insights and ideas directly alongside the content using notes.
+For details, refer to [Organize your reading](../tasks/wise-basics.md#organize-your-reading).
 :::

 ## Subscribe to RSS feeds